NeurST: Neural Speech Translation Toolkit: Conclusion

 \section{Conclusion}

 We introduce \method toolkit for easily building and training end-to-end speech translation models.
 We provide straightforward recipes for audio data pre-processing, training, and inference, which we believe is friendly with NLP researchers.
-Moreover, we report strong and reproducible benchmarks, which can be regarded as the reliable baselines for further research.
+Moreover, we report strong and reproducible benchmarks and will continuously catch up on advanced progress using \method, which can be regarded as the reliable baselines for the ST field.